Vitamin KFebruary 2000

 If you want to get your vitamin K level tested, request the osteocalcin test.
 It is much more reliable than coagulation tests.
 The osteocalcin test measures how much carboxylated osteocalcin you have.
 Since carboxylation is dependent on vitamin K, this test will give you a good idea of your vitamin K status, and whether or not you're headed for osteoporosis and possibly heart disease.

-Caution: people who take blood thinners such as Coumadin or heparin should not take vitamin K without consulting their doctor.
+Caution: people who take blood thinners such as Coumadin should not take vitamin K without consulting their doctor.

 Booth SL et al. 1998.
 Dietary intake and adequacy of vitamin K1.
 J Nutr 128:785-88.